ptitSeb/gl4es/README.md

  * 0 : Default, using standard x11 rendering
  * 1 : Use Framebuffer output (x11 bypassed, only fullscreen)
  * 2 : Use Framebuffer, but also an intermediary FBO
- * 3 : Use PBuffer, allowing x11 rendering even if driver doesn't support it
+ * 3 : Use PBuffer, allowing x11 (and windowed) rendering even if driver doesn't support it

 ##### LIBGL_XREFRESH
 Debug helper in specific cases